10 Surprising Facts About Child Care in the United States

 The Expanded Child Tax Credit: A Game Changer for Families

-The expanded Child Tax Credit (CTC) is another vital component of the care economy.
-By providing families with additional financial resources, the CTC helps reduce child poverty and support the overall economic well-being of families.
+The expanded Child Tax Credit (CTC) is avital to the economic well-being of infants, toddlers and their families.
+By providing families with additional financial resources, the CTC helps reduce child poverty and enables families to buy necessities, secure housing and care, and pay bills.

-• Stimulating Local Economies: Families receiving the CTC are likely to spend the money on essential goods and services, such as food, housing, and education.
-The Economic Security Project found that every dollar invested in the expanded CTC generated $1.24 in local economic activity, benefiting small businesses and communities.
+- Stimulating Local Economies: Families receiving the CTC are likely to spend the money on essential goods and services, such as food, housing, and education.
+The U.S. Congress Joint Economic Committee found that every dollar invested in the expanded CTC generated $1.25 in local economic activity, benefiting small businesses and communities.

-• Supporting Workforce Participation: By alleviating some of the financial burdens on families, the CTC allows parents to remain in the workforce, contributing to the economy and reducing the need for other forms of public assistance.
-The expanded CTC is estimated to have increased consumer spending by $27 billion in the second half of 2021, according to the Joint Economic Committee of the U.S. Congress.
+- Supporting Workforce Participation: By alleviating some of the financial burdens on families, the CTC allows parents to remain in the workforce, contributing to the economy and reducing the need for other forms of public assistance.
+Contrary to some expectations, an analysis from the Center on Poverty & Social Policy at Columbia University found that an enhanced CTC did not lead to a dip in workforce participation for those receiving the credit.

 Make every vote a vote for babies.